comprodls/libs-engine-mcqsr/Readme.md

 Following sections provide more details on how to setup your own assessment project and subsequent development, release & integration practices.

 ## Related documents & references
-1. [comproDLS&trade; Product Schema](http:..) - You will need to this define your underlying schema.
+1. [comproDLS&trade; Product Schema](http:..) - You will need to this to define your underlying schema.
 While every assessment will have unique schema aspects, some schema elements need to be standardized (metadata, question text, scores, feedback, etc.) as per comproDLS&trade; product schema document.
 2. [comproDLS&trade; Assessment Showcase & Development bench](http://assessment.comprodls.com) - Use this application to review existing assessement types, as well as develop new assessment types.
 3. [comproDLS&trade; Test Runner](https://github.com/comprodls/libs-frontend-testrunner) - Use this front-end library to embed assessment types (mix of custom and standard) in your application.
 3. [comproDLS&trade; Activity API](http://activity.comprodls.com) - Used for managing runtime state and attempt history.
 See https://github.com/comprodls/service-activity/wiki/01_Activity_Concepts for more details